sophtompa/events-platform-BE/README.md

 ### Setup .env files

-Create a file named '.env.production'.
+Create a file named '.env.dev'.
 Populate this with the ENV variable 'PGDATABASE=events_db'.

 Include this .env file in .gitignore